Accepting PhD Students

 Current research priorities are listed below with an example of ongoing projects in each priority area.

 • Physical activity policy development, monitoring and evaluation.
-Catherine is currently leading the 1+million IMPAQT policy and health equity project, and she led the 4+ million Policy Evaluation Network.
+Catherine is currently leading the 1.6 million IMPAQT policy and health equity project (www.ul.ie/research/impaqt).
+Previously, she was deputy Chair of the 4+ million Policy Evaluation Network, funded by the Joint Programme Initiative Healthy Diet for a Healthy LIfe.

-• Improving physical activity intervention effectiveness and scalability using implementation science Working with Ireland's Active Cities Network, this HRB funded I-PARC project, assesses tailoring and adaptation of effective interventions for optimal implementation in new and deprived communities.
+• Improving physical activity intervention effectiveness and scalability using implementation science Working with Ireland's Active Cities Network, this HRB funded I-PARC project (www.i-parc.ie), assesses selection, adaptation and tailoring of effective physical activity programmes for optimal implementation in new and deprived communities.

 • Physical activity and healthy lifestyles for clinical and older adult populations.
-The ULMedX project, funded by the HSE, provides community-based exercise rehabilitation classes to those living with chronic disease, while examining their efficacy, sustainability and scalability.
+The ULMedX project, funded by the Health Services Executive, provides community-based exercise rehabilitation classes to those living with chronic disease, while examining their efficacy, sustainability and scalability.

 • Physical activity interventions for young people.
 Developing whole school evidence-based interventions to promote physical activity among 12-18 year olds is a goal of the Active School Flag project.
 Working with the Department of Education, Catherine seeks to build new knowledge on 'what works, for whom, and in what context'.